MathieuBuisson/PSCodeHealth/docs/Metrics.md

 Again, lower is better.

 #### Default thresholds : ([Source](http://www.ndepend.com/docs/code-metrics#ILNestingDepth))
-  - Warning : greater or equal to 4
+  - Warning : greater than 4
-  - Fail : greater or equal to 8
+  - Fail : greater than 8

 For more details on how the maximum nesting depth is calculated, please refer to [this article](http://theshellnut.com/measuring-powershell-code-complexity-why-and-how/).